aneisse/cfs-paper-code/README.md

-# Reproducible code for the paper entitled "Chronic fatigue syndrome and its relation with absenteeism: Elastic-net and stepwise applied to biochemical and anthropometric clinical measurements"
+# Reproducible code for the paper entitled:

+**Chronic fatigue syndrome and its relation with absenteeism:**
+Elastic-net and stepwise applied to biochemical and anthropometric clinical measurements
-The full article can be found on ""